What is Cancer ?

 stomach, and groin.

-Hormone Therapy is a cancer treatment which slow down or stop the growth of cancer that uses hormones to grow.
-In this treatment hormones are used for changing the way hormones helps the cancer grow in the body.
+Hormone Therapy is a cancer treatment that slows down or stops the growth of cancer that uses hormones to grow.
+In this treatment hormones are used for changing the way hormones help cancer grow in the body.
 Hormone therapy is used to treat breast cancer and prostate cancer.
 Hormone therapy is also called endocrine therapy, hormone treatment or hormonal therapy.

-Stem cell transplant is also known as bone marrow transplant.
-The Bone Marrow Transplant procedure involves removing unhealthy bone marrow and transplanting the healthy bone marrow with a healthy bone marrow stem cells from a donor is called the transplantation of bone marrow.
-This will treat the patient with the following things such as Treats Blood cancer, Disease like Aplastic anaemia and Any genetic disease.
+A stem cell transplant is also known as a bone marrow transplant.
+The Bone Marrow Transplant procedure involves removing unhealthy bone marrow and transplanting the healthy bone marrow with healthy bone marrow stem cells from a donor is called the transplantation of bone marrow.
+This will treat the patient with the following things such as Treats Blood cancer, Disease like Aplastic anemia and Any genetic disease.
 Bone marrow transplants are also known as Hematopoietic stem cell transplantation.
-The hollow centres of bone marrow have spongy tissues which are the bone marrow.
+The hollow centers of bone marrow have spongy tissues which are the bone marrow.
 The blood cells are produced by these specialist stem cells which are supremely beneficial.
 The bone marrow provides 3 types of stem cells such as Platelets, White blood cells and Red blood cells.

 Immunotherapy is a type of cancer treatment that helps our immune system to fight cancer.
 The immune system helps our body to fight all diseases and infections. it is made up of white blood cells, proteins, tissues, and organs of the lymph system.
 Immunotherapy also reduces the side effects that have developed due to some other cancer treatments.